Get insider access

 Anker Soundcore Motion Boom Plus

 The Anker Soundcore Motion Boom Plus and the Anker Soundcore Boom 2 Plus are similar boombox-style speakers, with slightly different strengths.
-The Motion Boom Plus is more portable and better built, with an IPX7.
-It also has some rudimentary voice assistant capabilities.
+The Motion Boom Plus is more portable and better built, though both speakers have an IPX7 rating.
+However, the Motion Boom Plus also has some rudimentary voice assistant capabilities.
 When it comes to sound, both speakers are capable of bringing the bass via the 'BassUp' button, but the Motion Boom Plus can get a bit louder and has better directivity.
-The Boom 2 Plus compresses much less at max volume though and its battery lasts a few hours longer off a single charge.
+The Boom 2 Plus compresses much less at max volume, though, and its battery lasts a few hours longer off a single charge.

 JBL Flip 6

 The JBL Flip 6 is a better-built, more portable alternative to the Anker Soundcore Boom 2 Plus.
-The JBL's IP67 rating, extremely portable form factor and lower retail price make it a compelling choice for those that want an outdoor speaker they don't have to to be too precious with.
-That said, those that don't mind sacrificing portability for some extra volume and firepower in the bass range will prefer the Anker.
-The Anker also gives you a substantially longer battery life for your additional outlay too.
+The JBL's IP67 rating, extremely portable form factor, and lower retail price make it a compelling choice for those who want an outdoor speaker they don't have to be too precious with.
+That said, those who don't mind sacrificing portability for some extra volume and firepower in the bass range will prefer the Anker.
+The Anker also gives you a substantially longer battery life for your additional outlay, too.

 Test Results